-Priyanka & Nick Jonas Wedding Preparations Begin: Puja Organised At Madhu Chopra’s Residence
+Priyanka & Nick Jonas' Wedding Preparations Begin: Puja Organised At Madhu Chopra’s Residence

 The Big Fat Indian Wedding

-Priyanka Chopra and Nick Jonas are all set to tie the knot on December 2 and 3 at the Taj Bhawan Umaid Palace in Jodhpur in both traditional Hindu and Christian wedding.
+Priyanka Chopra and Nick Jonas are all set to tie the knot on December 2 and 3 at the Taj Bhawan Umaid Palace in Jodhpur in both traditional Hindu- and Christian-style weddings.

 Most Read: Rakhi Sawant: Tanushree Dutta Had Lesbian S*x With Me & She Has Raped Other Women Too, I Have Proof